dylanaraps/pure-bash-bible/README.md

 The goal of this book is to document known and unknown methods of doing various tasks using only built-in `bash` features.
-Using the snippets from this bible can help to remove unneeded dependencies from your scripts and in most cases make them that little bit faster.
+Using the snippets from this bible can help to remove unneeded dependencies from scripts and in most cases make them that little bit faster.
 I came across these tips and discovered a few while developing [neofetch](https://github.com/dylanaraps/neofetch),